mono/CocosSharp/README.txt

 To support Android, iOS, and other platforms, you must have a version of MonoGame (develop) version 3.0 available.
-The MonoGame repository is a submodule of this project now, so make sure that you get download the submodule if you do not have your own clone of MonoGame.
-Don't forget to use develop is you want the latest changes, or master if you want the most recent release.
+The MonoGame repository is a submodule of this project now, so make sure that you update and init the submodule if you do not have your own clone of MonoGame.
+Don't forget to use develop if you want the latest changes, or master if you want the most recent stable release.